philc/book-notes/how to raise an adult - julie lythcott-haims.md

 * We over-protect our kids and over-direct their time, shielding them from experiences that may toughen and weather them.
-  * "Our neighborhoods are photo-worthy, our food and wine are carefully paired, but with childhood feeling more and more like an achievement arms race, can we call what twe and our children are living a 'good life'?"
+  * "Our neighborhoods are photo-worthy, our food and wine are carefully paired, but with childhood feeling more and more like an achievement arms race, can we call what we and our children are living a 'good life'?"

 ## Keeping them safe and sound (chap 1)

 * Argues that fears have escalated with global media coverage of abductions, but the stats don't substantiate these fears.
 Most missing children (by far) end up being runaways, not abductees.
-* ANd the fear of stranger danger causes parents to escort their kids everywhere, and shortchange their chance to develop independence.
+* The fear of stranger danger causes parents to escort their kids everywhere, and shortchange their chance to develop independence.
 * "Basically, the 24/7/365 worldwide news cycle is a recent development in human existence and we haven't evolved to cope with it yet.
 There *is* such a thing as too much information."
 * "The *unexamined* harm these days is that our kids grow up *believing* that an evil stranger, a